cmutzel/all-in-one-hackazon/README.md

 # Instructions

 To build the container:
-docker build --rm -t mutzel/hackazon .
+docker build --rm -t mutzel/all-in-one-hackazon .

 then run via:
-docker run --name hackazon -d -p 80:80  mutzel/hackazon
+docker run --name hackazon -d -p 80:80  mutzel/all-in-one-hackazon

 Login into hackazon at https:// (( your host here... )) :80 and begin configuring...

 See https://hub.docker.com/r/mutzel/all-in-one-hackazon/

+The latest tag is a snapshot of the container after the configuration steps have been completed.
+In that snapshot, the passwords are as listed here: https://hub.docker.com/r/mutzel/all-in-one-hackazon/